Pistonite/vmsetup/src/tool/nvim.md

 ## Yank to host clipboard
 Since the VM is headless, there's no clipboard provider to support the `+` register.
 So I made a simple python program [`ws-clipboard`](https://github.com/Pistonight/ws-clipboard) that starts a websocket server and stores whatever it receives into the clipboard.

 You can see the autocommand in `lua/keys.lua` that uses `websocat` to send it over to the host.
+On windows, it uses powershell's `Set-Clipboard` command so you don't need to do extra setup.

 ## Key mappings
 Here are some of my key mappings.
 I use the default leader key.